rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 ## The link form

 What we did in the last section was pretty normal, huh?
 Let's keep going.
 Now we'll add a button to create new links by stimulating a Reflex.
-To do so we add this markup and the corresponding StimulusReflex code:
+To do so, we add this markup and the corresponding StimulusReflex code:

 ```erb
 # app/views/shortened_links/index.html.erb